CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

+Here is the revised version of the paper, followed by a summary of the changes.

+---

 # **TS Continuity Theory**
 ### *A Formal Model of Temporal Stability, Meaning Evolution, and Deterministic Cognition*

 This paper defines **continuity** — the rules and constraints governing how meaning evolves from one turn to the next inside the Thought Simulator (TS).

-It builds directly on *difficulty_of_meaning.md* and *ts_meaning_theory.md*, and provides the temporal backbone of TS’s cognitive architecture.
+It builds directly on *difficulty_of_meaning.md* and *ts_meaning_theory.md*, and supplies the temporal backbone of TS’s cognitive architecture.

 Continuity is essential for: